-In the 1980’s the North Carolina Association of Community Based ICF/MR Providers was formed to represent community based not for profit and for profit providers.
+In the 1980s the North Carolina Association of Community Based ICF/MR Providers was formed to represent community-based not-for-profit and for-profit providers.
 Members include small, medium and large providers.

 As an advocate for the ICF/IID industry, as well as the people who are served by ICF/IID and Innovations services providers, the Association provides information on the current system and needs for the future.

 BACKGROUND: The community ICF/IID system in North Carolina is a multi-faceted service system which provides people with options allowing them to grow and develop to their fullest potential.
 The persons served in ICF/IID homes have unique emotional, cognitive, behavioral and physical/medical needs.

 The needs of the people we support require intensive interdisciplinary services.
 It is important to recognize that progress made by persons with Intellectual or Developmental Disabilities occurs slowly and the pace of progress must be considered when measuring the overall success of any service delivery system.
 On July 1, 2012, the NC Department of Health Regulation Service (NC DHRS) officially changed the name of NC’s ICF/MR system to ICF/IID or Intermediate Care Facilities for Individuals with Intellectual Disabilities.

 The Association members have voiced concerns over recent funding cuts to community services by the NC DHHS.
 At the same time, the NC DHHS increased the funding of the large state centers.
 The present ICF/IID model has successfully served people with the same or higher acuity issues as those residing in the state’s large institutions.

 Therefore, the NC Association of Community Based ICF/MR Providers strongly recommends that policymakers consider the following: